“…in life it is often the tiny details that end up being the most important.” ~Lemony Snicket

 - Biting (3%)

 Purchasing a dog through a reputable breeder mitigates most, if not all, of these reasons.
-A reputable breeder not only asks for, but often requires, the dog be sent back to her should the buyer be unable to keep the dog.
+A reputable breeder not only asks for but often requires, the dog to be sent back to her should the buyer be unable to keep the dog.

 Secondly, if you are a buyer with any of these red flags, a reputable breeder will likely not sell you a puppy in the first place.

 Circumspection is their insurance policy against the uninformed or unprepared.
 Reputable dog breeders reserve the right to select only the best of the best homes for their puppies and to deny anyone whom they question.
 And, as such, dogs purchased through a reputable breeder are NOT the ones relinquished to shelters.

 Whether you choose to buy a puppy from a reputable breeder or rescue one is your choice.
 Both are fine choices.